Trudeau says Canada won’t retaliate for US mask export ban

 TORONTO (AP) — Prime Minister Justin Trudeau said Saturday that Canada won’t bring retaliatory or punitive measures against the United States after the Trump administration announced it would prevent the export of N95 protective masks.

 Trudeau said he will speak to President Trump in the coming days.
 He said his officials are having constructive conversations with American officials.
+Trump announced late Friday he would prevent the export of N95 protective masks to ensure they are available in the U.S.

 The prime minister said he’ll tell Trump both countries are interlinked in ways that would hurt both nations if supply chains were cut.